elhadjibarry/aws-cloudfront-multiple-origins/README.md

 ### 3.3 Testing the Failover Handling

-To test the failover handling, we will use the AWS Management Console to edit the security group of the EC2 instances ("WebApp-EC2-Security-Group") in the primary region and remove the inbound rule that allows HTTP traffic from the ALB.
-This will simulate a 504 Gateway Timeout error when accessing the domain name.
+To test the failover handling, you need to simulate a HTTP 500, 502, 503 or 504 server error as specified in the CloudFormation template of the CloudFront stack.
+To do that, we will use the AWS Management Console to edit the security group of the EC2 instances ("WebApp-EC2-Security-Group") in the primary region and remove the inbound rule that allows HTTP traffic from the ALB to the EC2 instance.
+This will simulate a 504 Gateway Timeout error from the Load Balancer when accessing the domain name.
 Then the CloudFront distribution will route the traffic to the failover application load balancer in the other region after a few seconds.
-You can access the domain name many times to see the failover application load balancer distributing the traffic between the EC2 instances in different AZs.
+You can access the domain name many times to see the failover application load balancer distributing the traffic between the EC2 instances in different AZs in the failover region.

 ![Failover Response AZ1](diagram/failover-response-az1.png)